 Why is my dog breathing fast while sleeping?
 If your dog is breathing fast while sleeping, it is usually nothing to worry about as your pup may be having exciting dreams.
 However, it’s important to find out what is causing this behavior.
 Consider her age, size, and if it’s only happening during her sleep.
 If not, speak with your vet as it could be a sign of other health problems.

-In this article, we will find out what is causing your dog to breathe fast while sleeping and when to worry and visit the vet.
-Much like finding white specks in dog poop (not moving), you may be immediately alarmed but we’ll discuss normal and abnormal breathing rates in dogs and what you can do.
+In this comprehensive guide, we will find out what is causing your dog to breathe fast while sleeping and when to worry and visit the vet.
+You may be immediately alarmed but we’ll discuss normal and abnormal breathing rates in dogs and what you can do.

 Why is my dog breathing fast while sleeping?